scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 > "The first 3 of those are about how we do things.
 About the ways that people work."

 Technology is the smallest aspect of 'digital'.
 We should call ourselves technology teams if our focus is purely technology.
 We earn the name 'digital' when we also improve practices, processes, and our culture.
 Tom Loosemore's definition of  'digital' summarises research into effective organisational change.
 I've supported [digital transformation of the charity sector](https://scottcolfer.com/2015/07/23/empathy-and-digital-transformation.html).
 Research like [The New Reality](https://thenewreality.info/) by Julie Dodd helped me understand that organisational change is complex.
-Improving an organisation requires investment in people, processess, tools (including technology), and mindset.
+Improving an organisation requires investment in people, processes, tools (including technology), and mindset.

 'Digital transformation' seems to mean a mission and a method.
 The mission is probably improving the relationship between users and an organisation.
 The method is probably improvement of people, processes, tools, and mindset.
 Technology is one component of digital transformation.